Perfect Wine Pairings for Vegetarian Grilling Season

 This summer, we’re eating more healthfully, and for many of us, that involves adding more vegetables.
 We’ve collected 3 vegetarian recipes to get us through the summer grilling season.
 Better yet, they’re paired with delicious wines, perfect for summer.

-Vegan Pasta Salad Paired with Girl & Dragon Sauvignon Blanc
+Vegan Pasta Salad Paired with Girl & Dragon Pinot Grigio

 This vegan pasta salad recipe inspired by a recipe from Minimalist Baker (you can buy their cookbook here!) creates its vegan creaminess from a dressing made of silken Tofu instead of egg-laden mayonnaise.
 We found that a little extra salt makes it all the more tasty.

 - 16 ounces small pasta shapes like bow ties, shells, elbows or Rotini

 - 1/2 cup diced red onion

 - 3-4 Tbsp agave nectar or cane sugar (or honey if not vegan)

 - ½ tsp black pepper

 - 1 Tbsp dijon mustard